vwxyzjn/CS583FinalProject/Final Project Proposal.md

 ## Abstract

 There has been extensive research done in visualizing saliency maps to give human researchers (and tech enthusiasts) a better understanding what exactly a computer expects to appear in an image known to be linked to a class label [1].
 Sophisticated convolutional neural networks are able to create filtered representations of image content at various resolutions in order to learn the 'high-level' and 'low-level' features that contribute to forming an image class label.
 While there has been a fair amount of attention paid to visualizing at the by-pixel basis given a certain class value, it is unclear if there has been any work comparing filters using different dilation factors and the impact of tuning on final class saliency maps.
+One possible outcome of using higher dilation factor would produce less blurry saliency maps since CNN with higher dilation factor preserves more spatial and structural information [2].
 Our work aims to apply established procedures for generating class saliency maps at different kernel dilations.

 ## Requirements